The Jeep Grand Cherokee has

 being one of the main reasons for

-let's look at what's under the hood of the new Jeep Grand Cherokee.
+Let's look at what's under the hood of the new Jeep Grand Cherokee.
 Grand Cherokee's base trim comes

 with a V6 Pentastar engine that's strong enough for most tasks with a